-Working in partnership with Police Scotland we continued Operation Ironworks for a ninth year, in order to tackle issues associated with antisocial behaviour.
+continued Operation Ironworks for a ninth year, in order to tackle issues associated with antisocial behaviour.
 This saw almost 500 hours of additional policing being funded in the Park.

-We also continued to support a seconded police officer and two special constables through the Employer Supported Policing POLICE SCOTLAND Scheme.
+We also continued to support a seconded police officer and two special constables through the Employer Supported Policing Scheme.
 Our two special police constables provided 200 hours of cover between April Keeping people safe and September on Operation Ironworks and visitor management duties, as well as duties relating to wildlife crime.

-Our dedicated volunteers We continue to be overwhelmed by the number of enthusiastic, dedicated and passionate people who volunteer with us at the National Park.
+Loch Lomond & The Trossachs National Park Authority Welcome to the National Park COLUMN TRACK Our dedicated volunteers 32 We continue to be overwhelmed by the number of enthusiastic, dedicated and passionate people who volunteer with us at the National Park.
 Throughout this year our volunteers gave more than 14,200 hours of their time.
 This was spent helping with practical tasks, project support, events, education and visitor inspiration duties, all with a focus on achieving our National Park Partnership Plan outcomes.
 This is an increase of almost 25% up from last year and a whopping 100% from 2012.
 We have partnership agreements with more than 15 partners who, in 2015/16, provided over 100 opportunities for volunteers to get involved.
 This allows us to achieve so much more, with benefits not only for the National Park and the volunteers, but also for a range of partner organisations.
 Our 65 Volunteer Rangers delivered an incredible 6,500hrs to supporting members of the public, local communities and businesses to enjoy the National Park.

-WELLBEING

-177%

-FOUND THEY HAD A WIDER RANGE OF FRIENDSHIPS

 CASE STUDY

 National Park Junior Ranger Programme

 Twelve young people from McLaren High School in Callander spent a week (15 - 19 June) learning about the broad range of work undertaken by Rangers in the National Park in our first ever Junior Ranger Programme.